UO-CS210/wildfire/docs/HOWTO.md

         assignments.append([])
 ```

-and later we use `n` to randomly choose a one of the lists to add a
+and later we use `n` to randomly choose one of the lists to add a
 point to.

 The result type for this function is